 “The leadership of Formula 1 would like to keep the Grand Prix in Brazil, but the track in Sao Paulo has financial problems and large debts.
 We will build a new track without spending budget funds for this and create around seven thousand new workplaces in six or seven months.
 This is very useful for Rio de Janeiro and for Brazil as a whole.”

 The track will be named after Ayrton Senna.

 Interlagos, also known as the Jose Carlos Pace circuit, hosted the Brazilian Grand Prix from 1972, with breaks for the 1978 season and the period from 1981 to 1989, when the races were held on the Jacarepagua circuit in Rio de Janeiro.

-For the first time the track was opened in 1940, but already ten years later the track was obsolete for the banal reason for the lack of necessary communications.
-All this led to the fact that the circuit was closed until 1970, when the authorities took up its restructuring.
-Redevelopment and serious reconstruction of the racetrack was made in 1988, and four years earlier the track was renamed in honor of Jose Pace.
+For the first time, the track was opened in 1940, but already ten years later the track was obsolete for the banal reason for the lack of necessary communications.
+All this led to the fact that the circuit was closed until 1970 when the authorities took up it’s restructuring.
+Redevelopment and serious reconstruction of the racetrack were made in 1988, and four years earlier the track was renamed in honour of Jose Pace.

 Many former Formula 1 drivers praise Interlagos, for example, the famous Argentine racer Manuel Fangio called Interlagos his home.
 Therefore, many current Formula 1 drivers were surprised to hear the news of the transfer of the Grand Prix to Rio de Janeiro.

 Sebastian Vettel, four-time Formula 1 World champion, said: